The OH Masers Towards IRAS 19092+0841: Discussion

-Towards IRAS20126, the flux density of the OH masers are stronger than that of IRAS19092.
-Also the strength of IRAS20126 magnetic field is approximately triple that of IRAS19092.
+Towards IRAS20126, the flux density of the OH masers is stronger than that of IRAS19092.
 Only the 1665-MHz OH line has been detected towards IRAS20126 while the 1665- and 1667-MHz lines have been detected towards IRAS19092.
-The presence of the two OH mainlines towards IRAS19092 indicates lower gas temperatures and lower density as predicted by the models of Cragg et al. (\citealp{cragg02}) and Gray et al (\citealp{gray91}).
+The presence of the two OH mainlines towards IRAS19092 indicates lower gas temperatures and lower density according to the models of Cragg et al. (\citealp{cragg02}) and Gray et al. (\citealp{gray91}).
+All this indicates that IRAS19092 is in an earlier evolutionary stage than IRAS20126.